openvinotoolkit/model_server/docs/dag_scheduler.md

  by adding their definition to the pipeline configuration.
 The configuration includes a path to the compiled binary with the `.so` extension.
 Custom nodes are not versioned, meaning one custom node library is bound to one name.
 To load another version, another name needs to be used.

-Learn more about developing custom node in the [custom node developer guide](custom_node_development.md)
+    OpenVINO Model Server docker image comes with prebuilt custom nodes that you can use out-of-the-box in your pipeline.
+See the list of built-in custom nodes and learn more about developing custom nodes yourself in the [custom node developer guide](custom_node_development.md).

 ## Demultiplexing data